apache/royale-docs/component-sets/jewel/jewel-responsiveview.md

 </j:ResponsiveView>
 ```

-> ResponsiveView doesn't need to specify `width` and `height` since are sized 100% in both directions by default.
+> ResponsiveView doesn't need to specify `width` or `height` since they are both sized 100% by default.
 In this way we can use the width of the application container to apply responsive rules on any part of the application.

-or directly in the application mxml fil inside the `initialView`:
+You can also set the ResponsiveView directly in the application mxml file inside the `initialView`:

 ```mxml
 <j:Application xmlns:fx="http://ns.adobe.com/mxml/2009"